FSRA Sweep Championships

 JOB DESCRIPTIONS FOR REGATTA VOLUNTEERS

-Course Marshal~Friday Rowing Practice: Launch Boat drivers need to be experienced in regatta water operations—no exceptions.
+Course Marshal~Friday Rowing Practice (Water Operations): Launch Boat drivers need to be experienced in regatta water operations—no exceptions.
 Safe operation of the power boat is critical.
 You will maintaining race course safety and keep boats following the regatta traffic pattern.
 In the event of a capsized boat, you will notify officials and assist the safety launch.
-Drivers must be 18 years old, have a FWC boating safety certificate (or equivalent), and safe boating record.
-First Aid responder/CPR course recommended.
-Check with the Power Boat Squadron Leader for more guidance and any other special instructions.
+Check with the Power Boar Squadron Leader for more guidance and any other special instructions.

-Finish Line: The finish line referee will provide instructions.
+Finish Line (Water Operations): The finish line referee will provide instructions.
 Tasks include manning the finish line flag, running stop watches, recording bow number finish order, and recording finish times.
 It is important that the volunteers be present for the entire shift to maintain continuity and minimize training time.

-Awards Dock Hands: Assist rowing teams in and out of the boats to receive awards.
+Awards Dock Hands (Water Operations): Assist rowing teams in and out of the boats to receive awards.
 Volunteers must be extremely attentive to the instructions of the Dock Master and referee as other races go by the awards dock.